dilanx/craco/packages/craco/README.md

 #### removeLoader

-Remove the **first** loader from the webpack config that match the specified criteria.
+Remove the **first** loader that match the specified criteria from the webpack config.

 Usage: